alexgriff/sudoku_solver/README.md

 ```

 ### Strategies
 Each "solve" can be passed the set of strategies you want to apply to the board.
 A lot of information about strategies and techniques can be found here [https://hodoku.sourceforge.net/en/techniques.php](https://hodoku.sourceforge.net/en/techniques.php).
-For the example board text above using all default strategies the summary might be
+For the example board text above using all default strategies the summary will look something like:
 ```
 Solved: true
 Filled cells at start: 29